-CTY is committed to providing reasonable, appropriate, and necessary accommodations for qualified students with disabilities.
-If you are unsure whether you want to share information about your child's disability with CTY staff, please review the information about why you may choose to disclose.
+If you are unsure whether you want to share information about your child's disability with CTY staff, please review the information about why you may choose to disclose and what it involves.

 CTY Online Programs courses are structured differently from typical courses.
 The nature of the supports or accommodations your child is used to receiving in school may play out differently in the CTY Online Programs classroom.
 If your child has not taken an online course before, following the process below is especially important.
 Please review the Expectations for Students and What to Expect in an Online Course.